dnduong/Style_Transfer_NN/README.md

 # Style_Transfer_NN

-An implementation of Neural Style Transfer Network
+An implementation of Neural Style Transfer Network with Tensorflow.

 Some results :